CodeUpdaterBot/ClickUi/README.md

 ### Configuration

 The `.voiceconfig` file in the root directory is where the important settings are stored.
-Make edits through the Settings menu in the GUI, or edit the `.voiceconfig` directly.
-Clicking Save Config in the Settings menu overwrites this file.
+ - Make edits through the Settings menu in the GUI, or edit the `.voiceconfig` directly.
+Clicking the Save Config button in the Settings menu overwrites this file.
  - Key settings include:
 ```json
 {
   "use_sonos": false,